walkercz/Unified-Remote/Remotes/Custom/Denon Remote/README.md

 * set "input1" of your Denon AVR input exmaple: GAME
 * set "input2" of your Denon AVR input example: MPLAY
 * set "input3" of your Denon AVR input example: CBL
+* set "input1zone2" of your Denon AVR input exmaple: GAME
+* set "input2zone2" of your Denon AVR input example: MPLAY
+* set "input3zone2" of your Denon AVR input example: CBL

 ## TODO
 * multiple zone on/off